 The House of Juliet is where the real-life Cappello family lived with their young daughter, Juliet.
 The tiny romantic courtyard is worth the trip to see, in my opinion.
 It can be very crowded and there is always a line for people to take pictures of each other rubbing Juliet’s breast, hoping to get lucky in love.
 For a small fee, you can go up and stand on Juliet’s balcony and of course, take more photos.

 I was taken aback by the amount of graffiti along the entrance to the courtyard on wood boards that protect the beautiful stone walls.
 When I say, graffiti, I mean the names and dates of people who came to visit the courtyard.
 I didn’t sign my name but I did leave a letter to Juliet.
-Not asking for advice, to tell her I am so grateful to have found the love of my life and have been married to him for almost 38 years as of this post!
+Not asking for advice, but to tell her I am so grateful to have found the love of my life and have been married to him for almost 38 years as of this post!

-On February 14th, Valentine’s Day, and September 17th, Juliet’s birthday, Juliet’s house, and its inner courtyard host events, readings, performances dedicated to Juliet and to love.
+On February 14th, Valentine’s Day, and September 17th, Juliet’s birthday, Juliet’s house, and its inner courtyard host events, readings, and performances dedicated to Juliet and to love.

-You can also visit Juliet’s tomb which is in a different location of the city in another beautiful courtyard situation.
+You can also visit Juliet’s tomb which is in a different location in the city in another beautiful courtyard situation.

 3. Arena di Verona